 The Queen of Indian Cuisine: Kashmiri Cuisine

-India is a country with as many cuisines as there are the number of communities.
+India is a country with as many cuisines as there are a number of communities.
 To simplify things, the food in India has been divided into 2 categories i.e. North Indian & South Indian.
-There are various categories of cuisines in India.
-This is first of the articles based on Indian Cuisine that we are going to present to you in our blog.
+There are various categories of cuisines in India and this is the first of the articles based on Indian Cuisine that we are going to present to you in our blog.
 In this article, we will talk about Kashmiri Cuisine.

 Kashmiri Cuisine has its roots in ancient Kashmiri.
-Meat was a traditional food as mentioned in the Rigveda.
+The meat was a traditional food as mentioned in the Rigveda.
 Nilamat Purana, an ancient epic of Kashmir tells about the traditions of meat eating in Kashmir.
-This habit of meat eating persists still today.
+This habit of meat-eating persists still today.